Museums in a Day

-Head up to Volcanoes & Earthquakes via the escalator at the Exhibition Road entrance.
-Through dramatic film footage, exhibits, interactive games, explore how the powers within shape the world in which we live in.
-Don't miss the chance to feel the ground shatter beneath your feet in the earthquake simulator!
+Through dramatic film footage, exhibits, interactive games and the famous earthquake simulator, explore how the powers within shape the world in which we live in the Volcanoes and Earthquakes gallery.

 Cromwell Road, , London SW7 2RL

-The Science Museum is packed with around 15,000 objects on display including the original Apollo 10 command module and Stephenson's Rocket.
-This half-term there will be a busy programme of fun, free, family events.
+The Science Museum is world renowned for its remarkable galleries and inspirational exhibitions with around 15,000 objects on display including the original Apollo 10 command module and Stephenson's Rocket.

 Exhibition Road, South Kensington, London SW7 2DD